Erikdekamps/kingly_minimal/README.md

 - [x] **2.4.6 Headings and Labels - AA:**
   - Semantic headings are used correctly (e.g., `H1` on front page branding, visually hidden `H2`s for navigation regions).
-  - Form elements and navigation landmarks are programmatically associated with their labels (`aria-labelledby`).
+  - Form elements and navigation landmarks are programmatically associated with their labels (`aria_labelledby`).

 - [x] **2.4.8 Location - AAA:**
   - The active link in navigation menus (`main-menu`, `pager`, `local-tasks`) is programmatically identified using `aria-current="page"`, clearly informing users of their current location within the site structure.